Full-time position with the Carnegie Center for Surgical Innovation and I-STAR Laboratory in Biomedical Engineering.

-Responsible for the coordination of all laboratory activities for the Center for Immunization Research's (CIR) Flavi Plus Team.
-These trials may be both in the inpatient and outpatient settings.
+The Department of Biomedical Engineering is seeking a Sr. Laboratory Coordinator.
+This position is responsible for the coordination of all laboratory activities for the I-STAR Lab and Carnegie Center for Surgical Innovation.
+Studies may be both in the laboratory and/or inpatient / outpatient settings.
 Will be held solely accountable by Principal Investigator(s) for all laboratory functions at the sites.

 Johns Hopkins University remains committed to its founding principle, that education for all students should be grounded in exploration and discovery.
 Hopkins students are challenged not just to learn but also to advance learning itself.
 Critical thinking, problem solving, creativity, and entrepreneurship are all encouraged and nourished in this unique educational environment.
 After more than 130... years, Johns Hopkins remains a world leader in both teaching and research.
 Faculty members and their research colleagues at the university's Applied Physics Laboratory have each year since 1979 won Johns Hopkins more federal research and development funding than any other university.
 The university has nine academic divisions and campuses throughout the Baltimore-Washington area.
 The Krieger School of Arts and Sciences, the Whiting School of Engineering, the School of Education and the Carey Business School are based at the Homewood campus in northern Baltimore.
 The schools of Medicine, Public Health, and Nursing share a campus in east Baltimore with The Johns Hopkins Hospital.
 The Peabody Institute, a leading professional school of music, is located on Mount Vernon Place in downtown Baltimore.
 The Paul H. Nitze School of Advanced International Studies is located in Washington's Dupont Circle area.